-On July 10, 2024, the Company filed a submission in support of an appeal to the Delisting Decision to the Nasdaq Listing and Hearing Review Council and is currently awaiting a decision.
+On July 10, 2024, the Company filed a submission in support of an appeal to the Delisting Decision to the Nasdag Listing and Hearing Review Council.

 On July 23, 2024, the Company commenced trading of its common stock on the OTCQB, operated by OTC Markets Group, Inc.